liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/01-adding-pages-to-sites-intro.markdown

 can contain widgets.

 [*Widget Pages*](/docs/7-2/user/-/knowledge_base/u/adding-applications-to-a-page):
-@product@'s traditional page type is made up of one or more widgets.
+@sharepoint@'s traditional page type is made up of one or more widgets.
 There are some use cases (particularly if a page's sole purpose is to host an application) to prefer widget pages.